-

 For those with a passion for healthcare but a bachelor's degree in a non-nursing discipline, the path to becoming an advanced practice registered nurse (APRN) or a specialized nurse might seem daunting.
 However, Direct-Entry Master of Science in Nursing (MSN) programs offer a unique and accelerated route to achieve these aspirations.

-What Is a Direct-Entry MSN?
+What Is a Direct-Entry MSN Program?

-A Direct-Entry MSN program is designed for individuals who hold a non-nursing bachelor's degree and wish to transition into the nursing field.
+A Direct-Entry master's in nursing program is designed for individuals who hold a non-nursing bachelor's degree and wish to transition into the nursing field.
 Instead of first earning a Bachelor of Science in Nursing (BSN) and then pursuing an MSN, direct-entry programs allow students to achieve their MSN in a more streamlined manner.
 These programs are ideal for those looking to change careers and become advanced practice registered nurses (APRNs) or take on other specialized roles in the nursing field.

-Best Direct-Entry MSN Programs
+Best Direct-Entry Master's in Nursing Programs

 The following schools have been selected based on allnurses' methodology of surveying our readers to understand what they value most while selecting schools with the addition of graduation rates, student-faculty ratio, price, mode, duration, and admission rates of hundreds of the most prominent nursing schools in the United States.